scuzzydude/asimov/asimov.md

 Normal operation of the SNS will make naming assignment dynamic, based on overall value.
 Say you started scoot(75161) and were the first to lease SNS rights to (William.Shakespeare) for one year.
 When the year is up, the system will look at the trade-based valuation of scoot(75161) and count the number of months that scoot(75161) was the most valuable Scoot with the subject of William Shakespeare.
 Let's say for 7 consecutive months of the last year it was the most valuable Shakespeare Scoot and ended the year at the top.
 That would mean that another Scoot must become the most valuable Scoot for at least 8 months to take over SNS entry of (William.Shakespeare).
 This limit shall have some maximum extent, a year or two, as determined by The Foundation's board.

 The Foundation can only calculate SNS valuation by trades.
 One strategy Scoot trustees can use is once they hold a SNS lease, is to convince their scootage to hold and not trade once a high-water mark is established and managing strategic alliances with other scoot to up-trade genesis scoot when a competitive threat reveals itself.
 Scoot that lose their lease shall default to a list of alternative names of their choosing.
 Holding SNS rights can have very little actual meaning, as it will be clear in Foundation training of pledges that the SNS rights are but a temporary right in most cases, but also if one is able to hold it by some monumental feat of appreciation, then it's a clear sign of dominance of your shared values, you have an SNS name you might be able to hold for generations.
-Application of Scoot

-A Scoot is a group of individuals responsible for the appreciation of specific work of genius, or of a legacy of genius.
-Or vanity.
-You'd hope the intent of a group would be genius, but vanity for vanity's sake is a real thing -- just check out what famous people had for lunch on Instagram.
-Genius supplies the value, vanity the liquidity.

 ### Scoot Entity